anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 This work presented here was supported by a short term scientific mobility grant from the COST Action NexusLinguarum (CA18209) supported by COST
 (European Cooperation in Science and Technology).
 It was also supported by the MORDigital – Digitalização do Diccionario da Lingua
-Portugueza de António de Morais Silva [PTDC/LLT-LIN/6841/2020] project financed by the Portuguese National Funding through the FCT – Fundação para a Ciência e Tecnologia
+Portugueza de António de Morais Silva [PTDC/LLT-LIN/6841/2020] project financed by Portuguese National Funding through the FCT – Fundação para a Ciência e Tecnologia.

 ## References